 (3) Follow the terms of the Notice that are currently in effect; and

-(4) Notify you in case there is an unauthorized use or disclosure of your unsecured health information.
+(4) Notify you if there is an unauthorized use or disclosure of your unsecured health information.

-who is bound by this notice.
-This Notice describes Company’s practices and those of Company staff, volunteers, and other personnel who are involved in your services.
-Company and these individuals will follow the terms of this Notice, and may use or disclose protected health information about you as permitted or required by law.
-This Notice describes your rights to access and control protected health information about you, including information that may identify you and that relates to your past, present, or future physical health or mental condition, and healthcare and related healthcare services.
-Your personal physician may have other policies that he or she follows and may use his or her own Notice of Privacy Practices.
+- who is bound by this notice?
+This Notice describes the Company’s practices and those of Company staff, volunteers, and other personnel involved in your services.
+The company and these individuals will follow the terms of this Notice and may use or disclose protected health information about you as permitted or required by law.
+This Notice describes your rights to access and control protected health information about you, including information that may identify you and relates to your past, present, or future physical health or mental condition and healthcare and related healthcare services.
+Your physician may have other policies that he or she follows and may use his or her own Notice of Privacy Practices.

 4.1 For Internal Communications.
-Your protected health information will be used within Company between and among Company staff who have a need for the information, in connection with Company’s duty to diagnose, treat, or refer you for treatment.
-This means that your protected health information may be shared between or among personnel for treatment, payment or health care operation purposes.
+Your protected health information will be used within the Company between and among Company staff who need the information in connection with Company’s duty to diagnose, treat, or refer you for treatment.
+This means that your protected health information may be shared between or among personnel for treatment, payment or healthcare operation purposes.
 For example, two or more providers within Company may consult with each other regarding your best course of treatment.
-Company may share your protected health information in a billing effort to receive payment for healthcare services rendered to you.
-And/or, your protected health information may be discussed within Company about your treatment in connection with others receiving treatment, in an effort to improve the overall quality of care provided by Company.
+The company may share your protected health information in a billing effort to receive payment for healthcare services rendered to you.
+And/or your protected health information may be discussed within Company about your treatment in connection with others receiving treatment in an effort to improve the overall quality of care provided by the Company.
 Your protected health information will not be re-disclosed by Company personnel except as is otherwise permitted herein.

 4.2.
 To Qualified Service Organizations and/or Business Associates.
-Some or all of your protected health information may be subject to disclosure through contracts for services with qualified service organizations and/or business associates, outside of Company, that assist Company in providing healthcare.
+Some or all of your protected health information may be subject to disclosure through contracts for services with qualified service organizations and/or business associates outside of the Company that assist the Company in providing healthcare.
 Examples of qualified service organizations and/or business associates include billing companies, data processing companies, or companies that provide administrative or specialty services.
-To protect your health information, Company requires these qualified service organizations and/or business associates to follow the same standards held by Company through terms detailed in a written agreement.
+To protect your health information, Company requires these qualified service organizations and/or business associates to follow the same standards held by the Company through terms detailed in a written agreement.

 4.4.
 To Researchers.
-Under certain circumstances, Company may use and disclose your protected health information for research purposes.
-For example, a research project may involve comparing the health and recovery of all clients who received one test or treatment to those who received another, for the same condition.
-All research projects, however, must be approved by an Institutional Review Board, or other privacy review board as permitted within the regulations, that has reviewed the research proposal and established protocols to ensure the privacy of your protected health information.
+Under certain circumstances, the Company may use and disclose your protected health information for research purposes.
+For example, a research project may involve comparing the health and recovery of all clients who received one test or treatment to those who received another for the same condition.
+All research projects, however, must be approved by an Institutional Review Board or other privacy review board, as permitted within the regulations, that has reviewed the research proposal and established protocols to ensure the privacy of your protected health information.

 4.5.
 To Auditors and Evaluators.
 Company may disclose protected health information to regulatory agencies, funders, third-party payers, and peer review organizations that monitor alcohol and drug programs to ensure that Company is complying with regulatory mandates and is properly accounting for and disbursing funds received.

 4.6.
 Pursuant to Authorizing Court Order.
-Company may disclose your protected health information pursuant to an authorizing court order.
-This is a unique kind of court order in which certain application procedures have been taken to protect your identity, and in which the court makes certain specific determinations as outlined in the federal regulations and limits the scope of the disclosure.
+The company may disclose your protected health information pursuant to an authorizing court order.
+This is a unique court order in which certain application procedures have been taken to protect your identity, and the court makes certain specific determinations as outlined in the federal regulations and limits the scope of the disclosure.

 4.7.
 Crime on Company Premises or Against Company Personnel.
 Company may disclose a limited amount of protected health information to law enforcement when a client commits or threatens to commit a crime on Company premises or against Company personnel.
 Federal law and regulations do not protect any information about a crime committed by a client either at Company or against any person who works for Company or about any threat to commit such a crime.

 4.8.
 Reporting Suspected Child Abuse and Neglect.
-Company may report suspected child abuse or neglect as mandated by state law.
+The company may report suspected child abuse or neglect as mandated by state law.
 Federal law and regulations do not protect any information about suspected child abuse or neglect from being reported under state law to appropriate state or local authorities.

 4.9.
 As Required By Law.
-Company will disclose protected health information as required by state law in a manner otherwise permitted by federal privacy and confidentiality regulations.
+The company will disclose protected health information as required by state law in a manner otherwise permitted by federal privacy and confidentiality regulations.

 4.10.
 Appointment Reminders.
-Company reserves the right to contact you, in a manner permitted by law, with appointment reminders or information about treatment alternatives and other health related benefits that may be appropriate to you.
+The company reserves the right to contact you, in a manner permitted by law, with appointment reminders or information about treatment alternatives and other health-related benefits that may be appropriate to you.

 Attn: HIPAA Privacy Officer